Data Protection Policy F&Qs

 • Staff must inform the DPO of any intended new purposes for processing personal data.
 No new purpose for processing data beyond the scope for which the original consent was granted may be permitted unless the subject has consented to this new purpose or the consent form provides for explicit consent for further research.

-• University staff and data subject are specifically informed regarding the use of their information and how their legitimate objections will be addressed.
+• Institute staff and data subject are specifically informed regarding the use of their information and how their legitimate objections will be addressed.
 If legally required, the consent of the subject(s) is obtained and documented whenever personal data is collected.

 • Personal data is used only in ways that ensure the confidentiality of that data (including appropriate anonymisation or pseudonymisation whenever required and technically feasible).